Key Steps to Take

 Contact our international team to get set-up and ready for Custom Declarations

 From 1st January 2021, there will be standard rules for bringing goods into the UK from EU and non-EU countries.

 In addition to acquiring an EORI number (see below), businesses will need to declare imports to customs and pay VAT and duty as appropriate.
 An import license or other form of authorisation may be required for goods such as medicines and animal products.
 Check this Government guidance for more details.

 Businesses that import goods regularly may benefit from a duty deferment account.
 This allows for a single monthly payment to be made through Direct Debit, instead of paying for individual consignments.
-To find out how to set up a duty deferment account, check this Government advice.
+To find out how more about importing rules and regulations, check this GOV.UK advice page.

 As of 1st January 2021, Scottish businesses must now comply with new regulation and procedures when trading with European partners, including new paperwork, costs and formalities.